 If you’re already a fan of building keyboards, great!
 Just look around for an ortholinear PCB with a layout you like, a compatible case, and supply your own switches.
 If you don’t want to do any of that, your options start to shrink very quickly.

 The Planck design is generally where you want to start.
 This 40% keyboard has all the letter keys of a standard board but lacks a number or function row (and a lot of other keys).
 You have to use virtual layers to get to numbers.
 The Planck EZ is a version of this keyboard that comes preassembled, with switches and keycaps.
-It’s rather pricey at $230, but you can choose the color of the case and caps, as well as which switch you want.
+It’s rather pricey at close to $250, but you can choose the color of the case and caps, as well as which switch you want.

 Ergodox Planck EZ keyboard